mattcurrie/gb-save-states/README.md

 # Limitations

+The patches are currently written to target a flash cart with 32KB of save RAM, so there are the following limitations:

-- Game Boy Color games are not currently supported.
+- Game Boy Color games are not supported.

-- Games that use more than 8KB of battery backed RAM are not currently supported.
+- Games that originally use more than 8KB of battery backed RAM are not currently supported.